 The distortion you get from the drive control is not too impressive.
-It is warm and doesn’t buzz, but it’s going to be hard to get decent enough clarity at higher volume levels.
+It is warm and doesn’t buzz.
+It can easily get pretty loud, but it’s going to be hard to get decent enough clarity at higher volume levels.

-The Peavey MAX 126 is a great mini bass amp.
-It only has 10W of power, but it allows for some exciting tone-shaping possibilities.
+The Peavey MAX 126 only has 10W of power, but it allows for some exciting tone-shaping possibilities.
 It rocks a 2-band EQ and vintage tone control knob.